gokyle/keybase/README.md

 * testlogin: this command takes no arguments and just attempts to login.
 This is primarily useful as a test command to ensure logins work.
+* upload: this command uploads the public key specified by the `-pub` flag to the account; it will replace any existing key there.
+* delete: this command removes the user's public key from the account.

 ### License